Nenkai/gt-modding-hub/docs/ps2/gt4/getting_started.md

 ## Building an ISO

-!!! warning
+!!! note
-    This part does not cover building GT4 retail yet, only GT4O.
+    This part covers games that uses one disc layer such as Tourist Trophy.
+For building dual-layer isos, use this section then refer to the next section.

 For every change to the VOL, the ISO needs to be built.
 As this can be a lengthy process, building ISOs on a SSD is highly recommended.